chiefGui/superstate/README.md

 #### 🤘 Simple enough for prototypes and scalable enough for the world's next big thing

-Regardless of the scale of your project, **superstate** *will* fit.
-It is small and simple.
-If your application hits big, **superstate** will follow along.
-If you already have an ongoing application, **superstate** can be incrementally adopted, so don't worry of implementing it after the first rail was already built.
+Regardless of the scale of your project, **superstate** _will_ fit.
+It is very compact for prototypes, but if your app hits big, **superstate** follows along.
+Have an ongoing application?
+It's all right&mdash;**superstate** can be incrementally adopted so you don't have to worry if the first rails are already built.

 #### ⌨️ Proudly written in TypeScript